WHAT IS SCLEROTHERAPY?

 - Previous hypersensitivity / allergic reaction(s) to the sclerosing agent(s).

 - Patients on anticoagulation therapy such as Warfarin, Xeralto, Ecotrin, Disprin, etc.

 - Recurrent bacterial infections of the skin (e.g. cellulitis).

-- Patients that have a fear of needles, who have a very low pain threshold or who are not compliant to the treatment or aftercare treatment schedule.
+- Patients that have a fear of needles, who have a very low pain threshold or who are not compliant with the treatment or aftercare treatment schedule.

 - Acute fever with flu-like symptoms.

 Please find below a list of common side effects and risks, for a more comprehensive list and explanation, please refer to the consent form and discuss this with your Noviskin Physician.